 Growing up, Rubye Del Harden never thought of herself as an entrepreneur.
 But, one day she woke up and realized she owned seven businesses.
-What is surprising to her and others is the diversity of those businesses - from printing to newspapers to an online store that sells books and gifts to consulting and several dance businesses including The Dance Studio and All Star Dance Camp.
+What is surprising to her and to others is the diversity of those businesses - from printing to newspapers, to consulting and operating several dance businesses including The Dance Studio and All Star Dance Camp!
 Rubye Del, who has danced since 2001, says she can operate so many businesses by having great managers.

 An amateur competitor, Rubye Del takes lots of lessons, attends group classes and parties, and works through many venues to build the North Mississippi ballroom community.
 She even teaches a few beginner classes at the studio in addition to lending her business skills to support the studio's great staff.

 Tammy is both the studio manager and the artistic director at The Dance Studio in Tupelo, Mississippi.
 Prior to this position, she and her Mom, Linda Hong, were co-owners of The Dance Floor in Chattanooga, TN.
 At The Dance Floor, she developed a great reputation as a superior dance teacher.
 She consistently develops wonderful relationships with her students and, in Chattanooga, she developed one of the largest youth programs in the South.
 Tammy not only develops outstanding dancers but also serves as a role model and mentor for the youth.

 As you look around any dance floor, you can always spot Tammy's male students because they are consistently the better dancers on the floor.
 While she is a meticulous and demanding instructor, her students love her because when they are “Tammy Trained,” they understand what they are doing, and they look like they know what they are doing.